Biblioteca Museu Víctor Balaguer: Library

 It was conceived to make known, through objects and documents of all kinds, the entirety of the knowledge.
-His founder contributed with books, magazines and other documents.
-The founder’s intention was to open it to any citizen “without any kind of economical or social exclusion” it was the precedent of Catalan public libraries.
+His founder contributed books, magazines and other documents.
+The founder's intention was to open it to any citizen "without any kind of economic or social exclusion" it was the precedent of Catalan public libraries.

-The collection’s classification and layout answered to an accurate study of the librarian and printer Joan Oliva i Milà, who studied other European libraries so as to see which the best organization for the new centre was.
+The collection's classification and layout are the result of research by the librarian and printer Joan Oliva i Milà, who studied other European libraries so as to see which the best organization for the new centre was.
 In that moment, it stressed a big table where the readers had at his disposal journals and magazines from different places that allowed them always being informed.

 Nowadays, there are 50.000 books and almost 2.000 daily publications from between 18th and 19th century.
 Moreover, there also are around 50.000 letters and several literary and political manuscripts from Víctor Balaguer.
 All of this turns it into one of the richest bibliographic collections of the 19th century in Catalonia.

 It also has documents, personal or artistic archives from personalities such as Enric Cristòfor Ricart, Joan Alemany i Moya and Eduard Toldrà, as well as the personal bibliographic found of Joan Rius Vila, José Cruset and the gastronomic figure J.E.Roig Santacana among others.

 Collections

-As the ancient collectors of the 19th century, the collection is divided into several subcollections because of Balaguer’s multidisciplinary interest.
-Although the collection’s thickness was given by Balaguer, the museum has incorporated and enriched his collections through the years with several donations and acquisitions.
-Nowadays (2011) the museum’s artistic found consists of 7.000 different objects where it clearly stresses the painting and sculpture collection of the 19th century.
-Since the foundation’s year, the Museo del Prado has deposited several works that are changed periodically.
+As the ancient collectors of the 19th century, the collection is divided into several subcollections because of Balaguer's multidisciplinary interest.
+Although the majority of the collection was given by Balaguer, the museum has incorporated and enriched his collections through the years with several donations and acquisitions.
+As of 2023, the museum's artistic holdings consist of 10,500 different objects, with an emphasis on painting and sculpture of the 19th century.
+Since the year of its foundation, the Museo del Prado has deposited several works that are changed periodically.
 This deposit is often made up of Castilian, Andalusian and Valencian paintings from between the 16th and the 18th century, there are works from well-known artists such as El Greco, Francisco Goya or Jusepe de Ribera among others.
 The museum also preserves the municipal Catalan painting collection of the 19th century that until 1996 was shown at Castell de la Geltrú.

 Art gallery

 19th century painting and sculpture

-In the art’s gallery hall there is one of the best Catalan painting collections of the 19th century, with works from Santiago Rusiñol, Ramon Casas i Carbó, Joaquim Vayreda, Ramon Martí Alsina, Pau Carbonell and Dionisio Baixeras Verdaguer among others.
-It basically shows the founder’s original collection and paintings donated by the own artists.
-The works are shown in chronological order so as to evoke Roma’s school about Catalan art in the 19th century.
-In the hall there also is the Monteleon’s park defense from Joaquín Sorolla, known popularly as the Second of May Prado’s property.
+In the arts gallery hall there is one of the best Catalan painting collections of the 19th century, with works from Santiago Rusiñol, Ramon Casas i Carbó, Joaquim Vayreda, Ramon Martí Alsina, Pau Carbonell and Dionisio Baixeras Verdaguer among others.
+It basically shows the founder's original collection and paintings donated by the own artists.
+The works are shown in chronological order so as to evoke Roma's school about Catalan art in the 19th century.
+In the hall there also is the Monteleon's park defense from Joaquín Sorolla, known popularly as the Second of May Prado's property.